scottkleinman/graduate-program/pages/courses-spring-2026.md

 **ENGL 654 - Advanced Rhetoric and Composition** is a Rhetoric & Composition seminar.
 For Rhetoric & Composition students, it can fulfil a graduate-level Rhetoric & Composition seminar requirement, the Cultural or Textual Studies requirement, or an Elective.
 For Literature and Creative Writing Students, it can fulfil the Cultural or Textual Studies requirement or an Elective.

 <a id="ENGL698D"></a>**ENGL 698D - Graduate Project** is the culminating experience.
 All Creative Writing and Rhetoric & Composition students must take this course, preferably in their final two semesters.
 Literature student generally also take this course, but they have the option of enrolling in ENGL 697C, which is a Comprehensive Exam. <span class="text-danger">A permission number is required to add this class.
 Contact Frank de la Santo (frank.delasanto@csun.edu), our Graduate Support Coordinator, to request a permission number.
 The course can only be taken in the final two semesters after you have completed two graduate courses in your option.
+In order to enrol, you must be taking ENGL 698D in your final two semesters **after** having completed two graduate-level seminars that count towards the student's option.
+One of these courses may be the theory course for their option (ENGL 638, ENGL 651, or ENGL 652).
+Please consult the Graduate Adviser or the Graduate Coordinator if you are unsure whether you are eligible to enroll in ENGL 698D.
 See <a href="https://scottkleinman.github.io/graduate-program/about#culminating-experience">About the Culminating Experience</a>.</span>

 **LING 510 - Foundational Concepts in Linguistics** is a graduate-level linguistics course.
 It can fulfil the Seminar in the Study of Language requirement or an Elective for all three options.

 ---

-## Suggestions and Reminders
+## <a id="suggestions-and-reminders" href="#suggestions-and-reminders">¶</a> Suggestions and Reminders

 **All classes listed above are on-campus classes.
 CSUN does not offer fully online courses at the graduate level.**